antoniobruchidev/mp3-restaurant-manager-final/README.md

 - As a CHEF, I want to be able to change my recipes.
 - As a MANAGER, I want to be able to price the recipe that will go in the menu.
 - As a CHEF, I want to be able to prepare the recipes (for future revisions it'd be nice a labeling system for the manufactured ingredients).
-- As a MAANAGER, I want the platform to increase and decrease stock levels depending on wastage reports, sales, deliveries and preparations.
+- As a MANAGER, I want the platform to increase and decrease stock levels depending on wastage reports, sales, deliveries and preparations.
 - As a MANAGER, I want to be able to manually reset the stock level as in a stock take.
 - As an OWNER, I want the platform to integrate Web3 and blockchain technology, at least for authentication process.
 Accepting payments would be optimal.
-- As another OWNER, I'm afraid of technology and I want to have nothing to do with new stuff, every platform feature MUST also work without any additional extension that is not Google...

 ### Strategy
 The goal of this project is to create a platform that interacts with users and employees letting them access a variety of CRUD operations depending on their role.

 ### Scope
-The platform is designed to be a restaurant management system.
+The platform is designed to be a restaurant stock management system.
 It will be able to:
 - Hire and fire employees.
 - Add and manage suppliers and their items.
 - Keep track of deliveries and stock levels.